roma-glushko/roma-glushko.github.io/content/blog/communicate-through-code/index.md

 ### Decorators

 Most likely you have heard about the decorator design pattern that is a part of [the GoF's design patterns](https://en.wikipedia.org/wiki/Design_Patterns).
-The pattern is all about wrapping a function or a method into a code that will be running before or after the original one, or even replacing to the original code under needed conditions.
+The pattern is all about wrapping a function or a method into a code that will be running before or after the original one, or even replacing the original code under needed conditions.
 It's a transparent way to extend the code without modifying it.

 Python took this idea to the next level.
-It has [a dedicate syntax to register decorators](https://peps.python.org/pep-0318/) in a declarative way:
+It has [a dedicated syntax to register decorators](https://peps.python.org/pep-0318/) in a declarative way:

 ```python
 import functools